IU Students Participate in Summer Research Internship

 Immaculata Students Present Their Research

-Three Immaculata students presented at the Annual Undergraduate Research Symposium in the Chemical and Biological Sciences on October 25 at the University of Maryland-Baltimore County.
+Dennis Alvarez, Dylan Chudoff, and David Witte (pictured above) presented at the Annual Undergraduate Research Symposium in the Chemical and Biological Sciences on October 25 at the University of Maryland-Baltimore County.
 Biology student Dennis Alvarez presented on Microclimatic Conditions among Trees on Parking Lot “Islands" and Biology student Dylan Chudoff presented on Isolation of Novel Arthrobacter Species Phages.
 Chemistry student David Witte presented on The Effects of Motor Protein Binding on Microtubule Depolymerization.
 Their travel expenses were funded by a Pathways enrichment grant.

 Graduate nursing students Kimberly Johnson, Joyce Kish, Rosalyn McGrath, Mary Rooney, Marianne Saunders, Celina Siwula, Lisa Springer, Duane Stanton, and Lauren Stoltzfus (pictured above) presented their M.S.N.
 Capstone Posters at Immaculata on August 11, 2014.
 You can view their abstracts here.